The Medieval Institute at Western Michigan University awards:

 - The Rawlinson Center's Tashjian Study Fellowship which provides support to a master's candidate who has demonstrated interest in Anglo-Saxon studies or manuscript research, typically for a summer research trip.

 - Travel grants through the institute's Conference Exchange Grant to support travel to Imbas, an interdisciplinary conference for graduate student scholars, hosted annually by the National University of Ireland, Galway.

-The Medieval Institute customarily employs teaching assistants as instructors or co-instructors of MDVL 1450: Heroes and Villains of the Middle Ages, in the fall and spring semesters.
+The Medieval Institute customarily employs teaching assistants as instructors or co-instructors of MDVL 2000: Voices of the Middle Ages, in the fall and spring semesters.
 Teaching assistantships are usually awarded to students in good academic standing who are continuing in the master's program.
 Incoming students with prior teaching experience may be awarded teaching assistantships.